yuvalmGS/gigaspaces-wiki-jekyll/xap97/space-url.markdown

 * **Embedded** (e.g. `/./mySpace`) - Find an embedded (in-process) space called *mySpace*.
 If it doesn't exist it will be created automatically.
 * **Remote** (e.g. `jini://*/*/mySpace`) - Find a remote space (hosted outside this process) called *mySpace*.
 If it doesn't exist an exception will be thrown.

 The easiest way to create or find a space is to leverage XAP's integration with Spring, as explained in [The Space Component](the-space-component.html).

+{%comment%}
 If you prefer to use pure code without spring, use the [Configurer API](./programmatic-api-(configurers).html).
+{%endcomment%}

 # Embedded Space